 \section{Abstract}

-We systematically characterize the dynamical evolution of time-parity ($\mathcal{PT}$)-symmetric two-level systems with spin-dependent dissipations.
-When the energy-gap control parameters are tuned, a section of imaginary spectra ended with exceptional points (EP) appears in the regimes where the dissipation term is dominant.
-If the parameters are linearly tuned with time, the dynamical evolution can be characterized with the parabolic cylinder equations, which can be analytically solved.
-We find that the asymptotic behaviors of particle probability on the two levels show initial-state-independent redistribution in the slow-tuning-speed limit when the system is nonadiabatically driven across EPs.
-Equal distributions appear when the non-dissipative Hamiltonian shows gap closing.
-So long as the non-dissipative Hamiltonian displays level anti-crossing, the final distribution becomes unbalanced.
+{We systematically characterize the dynamical evolution of time-parity ($\mathcal{PT}$)-symmetric two-level systems with spin-dependent dissipations.
+If the control parameters of the gap are linearly tuned with time, the dynamical evolution can be characterized with parabolic cylinder equations which can be analytically solved.
+We find that the asymptotic behaviors of particle probability on the two levels show initial-state-independent redistribution in the slow-tuning-speed limit as long as the system is nonadiabatically driven across exceptional points.
+Equal distributions appear when the nondissipative Hamiltonian shows gap closing.
+So long as the nondissipative Hamiltonian displays level anticrossing, the final distribution becomes unbalanced.
 The ratios between the occupation probabilities are given analytically.
 These results are confirmed with numerical simulations.
-The predicted equal-distribution phenomenon may be employed to identify gap closing from anti-crossing between two energy bands.
+The predicted equal distribution phenomenon may be used to identify the closing of the energy gap from anti-crossing between two energy bands.}